kaviraja2006/Ecommerce-Follow-Along/README.md

 - Implemented an endpoint to fetch products based on user email from MongoDB.
 - Created a function in the frontend to retrieve and display filtered product data.
 - Dynamically rendered products using the existing Product Card component.
+### Milestone 13 - Edit Uploaded Products
+Overview
++Welcome to Milestone 13!
+In this milestone, we will add functionality to edit uploaded products.
+We will implement an edit button and create a backend endpoint to update product details inside the MongoDB database.
+Learning Goals
++Understand how to write an endpoint that updates existing data in MongoDB.
++Learn how to auto-fill a form with previous product data and provide an option to edit.
+Steps for Milestone 13
++Backend - Create an Update Endpoint

++Write an endpoint that receives updated product data and modifies the existing data inside MongoDB.
++Frontend - Implement Edit Button & Auto-fill Form

++Add an edit button to the product card.
++When the edit button is clicked, send the selected product’s data to a form.
++Auto-fill the form with previous product details.
++Provide an option to edit and save the changes.
+Testing the Implementation
++Start your backend server.
++Start your frontend application.
++Navigate to a product and click the edit button.
++Modify the product details and save the changes.
++Verify that the product data is updated in MongoDB.
+Summary
++Created an API endpoint to update product details in MongoDB.
++Added an edit button to the product card.

+### Milestone 14 - Delete Product Functionality
+Overview
++Welcome to Milestone 14!
+In this milestone, we will implement the functionality to delete a product.
+We will add a delete button to the product card and create a backend endpoint to remove a product from MongoDB using its ID.
+Learning Goals 🎯
++Understand how to write an endpoint that deletes a product by its ID from MongoDB.
+Steps for Milestone 14
++Backend - Create a Delete Endpoint

++Write an endpoint that receives a product ID and deletes the corresponding product from MongoDB.
++Frontend - Implement Delete Button

++Add a delete button to the product card.
++When the delete button is clicked, send the product ID to the backend endpoint.
+Testing the Implementation
++Start your backend server.
++Start your frontend application.
++Click the delete button on a product.
++Verify that the product is removed from MongoDB.
+Summary
++Created an API endpoint to delete a product from MongoDB by ID.
++Added a delete button to the product card.

+## Milestone 15
+- Created an new Nav component with links to all pages
+- Created a Navbar and made it responsive to all screen

+## Milestone 15
+- Created a new page that displays all product data

+## Milestone 16
+- Created a new page that store all product data

+## Milestone 17
+- Wrote the cart schema to store products
+- Wrote an endpoint to store receive and store product details in cart

+## Milestone 18
+- Created an Backend endpoint for cart page
+- Written an endpoint to get products inside cart for user